 Much like Stark, Green Arrow (otherwise known as Oliver Queen) inherited the company that made him rich from his parents shortly after their untimely death and decided to become a superhero with the money the company was bringing in.

 Definitely the worst businessman on this list, Queen let his fortune get away from him after a while, as he started running the company out of obligation and took up being a vigilante due to his empathy for the working people of the world.

 Bruce Wayne, on the other hand, allocated all of the funds in his inheritance very carefully and Stark is a scientific genius who only improved on his father's work.

 Queen treated his fortune more like an escapist teenager in that he spent it on luxuries like gadgets, cars, travel, and women.
 Eventually, Oliver lost his whole fortune and sold the company before his death (later retconned).
-He continues to be remembered as one of the wealthier superheroes in history, as he is known as that rich kid who decided to do good with his inheritance along with all of his high livin'.also ranked#1 OF 33 The Coolest Characters from CW's Arrow#4 OF 95 The Best DC Comics Heroes#7 OF 94 The Best Members of the Justice League and JLA#14 OF 185 The Best Comic Book Superheroes of All Time
+He continues to be remembered as one of the wealthier superheroes in history, as he is known as that rich kid who decided to do good with his inheritance along with all of his high livin'.also ranked#5 OF 97 The Best DC Comics Heroes#7 OF 94 The Best Members of the Justice League and JLA#14 OF 95 Comic Book Characters We Want to See on Film#16 OF 186 The Best Comic Book Superheroes of All Time

 Professor Charles Xavier is one of the most well-known leaders in all of comic books, running Xavier's School for Gifted Youngsters, otherwise known as the place that houses and trains the X-Men.